laurenshareshian/gradeapp/README.md

 Make sure your OSU VPN is on.

-Log in to flip2:
+Log in to flip2 by typing the command below or something with Putty?
+I'm not sure because I don't have a PC.

 ssh {username}@flip2.engr.oregonstate.edu

-Once you navigate to whatever directory you want this in, type the following into your terminal:
+Once you navigate to whatever directory you want this in on the OSU flip2 server, type the following into your terminal:

 git clone https://github.com/laurenshareshian/gradeapp.git